efarrer/gmash/README.md

 Allow others temporarily and securely ssh into your account.

 # Usage
-Allow someone on your local network to login to your account
+Allow someone to securely login to your local account.
+`> ./gmash`

+Only allow connections from your local network

 `> ./gmash -local`

-Allow someone not on your local network to login to your account.
-You must have ngrok installed and configured

-`> ./gmash -global`

 # Development